maolro/raldamain/en/rules/ranks/Weapons/natural attacks.md

 Increase your critical threshold to 18-20

 <u>Deathblow</u>: You are able to deal death with only your fists.
-Whenever you succesfully strike a creature's head with a precise strike multiply the damage you inflict by 2 and all permanent injuries by 1 step.
+Whenever you successfully strike a creature's head with a precise strike multiply the damage you inflict by 2 and all permanent injuries by 1 step.
 If you manage to reduce your target's HP to 0 they will die instantly (if they have a way to keep fighting at 0 HP, they will fall unconscious instead).

 <u>Opportunistic strike:</u> Every weakness in your target's defense provides a golden opportunity to strike.
 Once per round you can make an additional attack as a reaction against a target which suffers a harmful status effect or permanent injury.
 This ability also works against enemies that have taken damage from another source.